-• The firm reported 11 instances of potential non-compliance with Rule 2-01(c)(1) of Regulation S-X regarding financial relationships, all but one of which occurred at the firm or involved its personnel.
-Of these instances, one related to an investment in an audit client and 10 related to other financial relationships with audit clients.
-The majority of these financial relationships were instances where a partner or partner equivalent in the same office as the engagement partner for an issuer had a financial relationship with that issuer.
-Two of these instances related to a member of an engagement team.

-3 The firm-identified instances of potential non-compliance do not necessarily relate to the issuer audits that we selected for review.

-• The firm reported three instances of potential non-compliance with Rule 2-01(c)(7) of Regulation S-X regarding audit committee pre-approval.
-All of these instances related to services provided by associated firms without those engagements having been pre-approved by the audit committee.
+- The firm reported two instances of potential non-compliance with Rule 2-01(c)(1) of Regulation S-X regarding financial relationships, which occurred at the firm or involved its personnel.
+Of these instances, one related to an investment in an audit client and one related to an other financial relationship with an audit client.
+One of these financial relationships was an instance where a partner in the same office as the engagement partner for an issuer had a financial relationship with that issuer.
+The other instance related to a partner that provided more than 10 hours of non-audit services to an audit client. - The firm reported two instances of potential non-compliance with Rule 2-01(c)(7) of Regulation S-X regarding audit committee pre-approval.
+Both of these instances related to services provided by an associated firm without those engagements having been pre-approved by the audit committee.